zhaxoph/Cypress-API-testing/README.md

 yarn install
 ```

-And last, run yarn install Cypress for the first time
+And last, run Cypress for the first time
 ```bash
 npx cypress open
 # or